What is CanREA

 CanREA is a founding member of the North American Alliance for Renewable Energy (ARE), which promotes the adotion of feed-in tariffs in US states and Canadian provinces, as well as federal support for this most sucessful policy. http://www.allianceforrenewableenergy.org/

-Since 2006, we have refined and strengthened our recommendations, making proposals to federal-provincial Council of Energy Ministers and to the federal government during budget deliberations.
-In May 2010 we co-hosted a dialogue among a wide variety of Canadian stakeholders on the need for a national energy efficiency strategy.
-The results of this dialogue were published in August 2010 and have formed the basis for recommendations for the 2011 federal budget.
+Since 2006, we have refined and strengthened our recommendations, making proposals to the federal-provincial-territorial Council of Energy Ministers and to the federal government during budget deliberations.